 - Black lentils can be tricky to find.
 I source mine on (affiliate link) Amazon.<

-- If you want to sub in brown lentils, try to find the steamed lentils (can find at Trader Joes and in some grocery stores in the produce department.)
+- If you want to sub in brown or green lentils that will be fine.
 Black lentils are really nice though and you should become familiar with them if you aren’t already.

 - Oil – Use a flavorless oil like avocado oil.
 If you want to make this recipe oil-free then use vegetable broth to saute the vegetables.
 The flavor will not be affected but the texture or “mouth-feel” will not be the same.

 - Use a large enough saute pan that everything will easily fit.